schmocker/Pyjamas/Models/PowerPlantsLoad/ScaledPower/V001/README.md

 # Scaled power

-Determine the output power[W] of each power plant
+Determine the output power of each power plant

 ## Inputs